What camera angle should I use? +

 Does RefLight cover IPF able-bodied powerlifting? +

 RefLight currently focuses on World Para Powerlifting (WPP) rules for para powerlifting bench press.
 IPF able-bodied analysis covering squat, bench press, and deadlift is on the roadmap.
-Join our mailing list to be notified when it launches.

 What happens to my video after analysis? +